Finite sample change point inference and identification for high-dimensional mean vectors: Introduction

-Recently, finite sample approximations to the distribution of maxima of sums of {\it independent} mean-zero random vectors in high dimensions are studied in \cite{cck2013,cck2016a}.
-We highlight that validity of our bootstrap CUSUM test for the change point does not (at least directly) follow from the Gaussian and bootstrap approximation results in \cite{cck2013,cck2016a}.
-The reason is that, in the change point detection context, the extreme-value type test statistic $T_n$ defined in (\ref{eqn:cusum_mean_L_inf}) is the maximum of a sequence of {\it dependent} random vectors $Z_n(s), s = \us, \dots, n-\us$.
+Finite sample approximations to the distribution of maxima for sums of {\it independent} mean-zero random vectors in high dimensions are studied in \cite{cck2013,cck2016a}.
+We highlight that validity of our bootstrap CUSUM test for the change point does not (at least directly) follow the Gaussian and bootstrap approximation results in \cite{cck2013,cck2016a}.
+The reason is that, in the change-point detection context, the extreme-value type test statistic $T_n$ defined in (\ref{eqn:cusum_mean_L_inf}) is the maximum of a sequence of {\it dependent} random vectors $Z_n(s), s = \us, \dots, n-\us$.
 Therefore, the distributional approximation results developed in \cite{cck2013,cck2016a} require considerable modifications tailored to the change point analysis.
+A main technical innovation of this work is that the CUSUM statistics are affine transformations of the independent data points in an augmented space so that we can make use of the high-dimensional Gaussian and bootstrap approximations without overpaying the price of the increased dimensionality in the embedded larger space.